Feature Overview Video

 Count |

-π NOTE: Chart can be built by a Status value or by whether status is completed or not.
+Note: Charts can be built by a Status value or by whether a status is completed or not.

 Chart Configuration

-Instead of displaying the standard Report Toolbar selector, Charts have a Settings display that allows you to set each Chart's type configurable properties while showing a live preview of the chart.
-This intuitive interface makes it easy to experiment with Chart settings, to find the perfect display for your data in just a snap.
+Charts have a Settings display that allows you to set each chart’s type-configurable properties while showing a live preview of the chart.

-Also, you'll see that the Filter option remains on the Report toolbar.
-Any filters configured will be applied to the data displayed in the saved view.
+The Filter option remains on the Report Toolbar, and any configured filters will apply to the data displayed in the saved view.
 Read more about configuring Saved View filters in this article.

 Chart Legend